Trauma Counseling: Mental Health & Trauma Therapy

 What happens after trauma or a traumatic event

 Post-traumatic stress disorder, while often associated with military post-combat, is something that can develop in any individual who has experienced some sort of trauma.
-Behaviour research done in Chicago, Illinois found that 43% of those patients who visited the Cook County Hospital were experiencing post-traumatic stress disorder, and most of them were gunshot or stabbing victims.
+Behavior research done in Chicago, Illinois, found that 43% of those patients who visited the Cook County Hospital were experiencing post-traumatic stress disorder, and most of them were gunshot or stabbing victims.

 When you encounter a stressor or experience a trauma, your nervous system reacts by releasing certain chemicals that elicit particular survival responses.
-This is known as the infamous fight or flight response, characterized by the activation of the sympathetic nervous system, meant to keep the individual from harm.
+This is known as the fight or flight response, characterized by the activation of the sympathetic nervous system, which is meant to keep the individual from harm.

 The fight or flight response

-People in this state may make rash decisions that are not based on clear thinking.
-The physical and emotional response caused more frequently by PTSD can lead the individual to experience extreme distress due to an over-reactive nervous system keeping them on edge and expecting a threat, even if there may not be an actual threat at that moment.
+People in this state may make rash decisions that are not based on clear thought.
+The physical and emotional response caused more frequently by PTSD can lead the individual to experience extreme distress due to an overreactive nervous system, keeping them on edge and expecting a threat even if there may not be an actual threat at that moment.

 How do you know if you have post-traumatic stress disorder?